millejoh/emacs-ipython-notebook/doc/source/index.rst

 Using package.el (MELPA)
 ^^^^^^^^^^^^^^^^^^^^^^^^

-You can install EIN using `package.el`_ when MELPA_ package repository is added to its setting.
+You can install EIN using `package.el`_ when the MELPA_ package repository is added to its setting.
 See MELPA_ website for more information.

 .. _`package.el`: http://emacswiki.org/emacs/ELPA